GallowayLabMIT/protocols/docs/index.rst

    :maxdepth: 2
    :glob:

-   */index
+   protocols/index
+   recipes/index

+   tech/index

+   bootcamp/index

    contributor_guide

 Contributing
 =============

-See the :doc:`Repository setup guide <repo_setup>` if you are interested in how the continuous build system works, or you'd like to fork this repository to make it your own.
+See the :doc:`Repository setup guide <tech/repo_setup>` if you are interested in how the continuous build system works, or you'd like to fork this repository to make it your own.

 See the :doc:`Contributor guide <contributor_guide>` for a more detailed walkthrough of how to contribute to this protocols repository.